 A. The duties of the Commission include, but are not limited to, the following:

 1. Provide advice on priorities, policies, and strategies related to equitable civic engagement and public participation in City decision-making processes.
-This includes review of proposals brought forward by the City, as well as ones identified by the Commission.
+This includes review of proposals brought forward by the City, as well as ones identified by the Commission or submitted by members of the public

 2. Advise the Department of Neighborhoods on the review of community grant processes including input received from the District Councils, and make final recommendations to the Department of Neighborhoods on proposals for Neighborhood Matching Fund grants over $25,000.